Take Meaningful Antiracist/Antibias Action For Your Students

 - Develop a presentation and plan of action towards change at their school

 - Support peers as co-conspirators in solidarity for social justice

 Dr. Sheldon Eakins

-Sheldon L. Eakins, Ph.D. is the Founder of the Leading Equity Center and host of the Leading Equity Podcast.
-With over 11 years in education, he has served as a teacher, principal, and Director of Special Education.
+Sheldon L. Eakins, Ph.D., is the Founder of the Leading Equity Center.
+Dr. Eakins is also the host of The Art of Advocacy Livestream and the Leading Equity Podcast.
+Furthermore, Dr. Eakins is the author of Leading Equity: Becoming an Advocate for All Students.
+With over 15 years in education, he has served as a teacher, school principal, adjunct professor, and Director of Special Education.

-Dr. Eakins has a passion for helping educators accomplish equitable practices in their schools.
+Sheldon Eakins is passionate about helping educators accomplish equitable practices in their schools.
 He has earned a B.S. degree in Social Science Education, an M.S. degree in Educational Leadership, and a Ph.D. in K-12 Education.

 Darlene Reyes is a first-generation Salvadoran-American and graduate of Northwestern University.
 After college, Darlene became an AmeriCorps member for City Year, Washington, D.C.
 (CYDC), which motivated her to pursue a career in education.